 All licenses, permits, stamps and tags must be in possession of license holder while engaging in activities for which license documents were issued.
 Identification indicating name and address must also be in possession of privilege holder.
 Persons hunting on their own lands are required to have all applicable licenses, permits, stamps or tags in their possession.

 Annual recreational hunting and fishing licenses are valid for one year from the date of purchase.
 Three (3) years recreational hunting and fishing licenses are valid for three years from the date of purchase.

-Hunting tags (antlerless deer, bear and turkey) migratory bird permits, migratory waterfowl permits, nonresident alligator hunting fees and shooting preserve permits are valid for one season.
-Commercial Saltwater Nongame fish tags are valid from July 1, 2015 through June 30, 2016.
+Hunting tags (deer, bear and turkey) migratory bird permits, migratory waterfowl permits, nonresident alligator hunting fees and shooting preserve permits are valid for one season.
+Commercial licenses and nongame fish tags are valid from July 1, 2016 through June 30, 2017.

 It is the responsibility of each person engaging in any hunting or fishing activity to verify they have a valid license, permit, or tag for that activity.
 Privileges for various licenses may expire on different dates if not purchased at the same time.

 Duplicate licenses are issued upon affidavit from the licensee that the original license was lost or destroyed and payment of a $3.00 fee.
 Duplicates are available at all license sales vendors, SCDNR license offices.
 Duplicate/replacement tags are issued only through SCDNR offices.
 No duplicates are issued for federal duck stamps; a new stamp must be purchased.

 All residents and nonresidents, born after June 30, 1979, must successfully complete a SCDNR approved hunter education course and present the certificate of completion before a hunting or combination license can be obtained.

 A hunter education card alone is not a valid hunting license.
 For more information on hunter education, call 803-734-3995 or 1-800-277-4301.

 Apprentice Hunting License